The Power of Love in the Workplace: Tips for Making Your Team Feel Special this Valentine's Day

 When your team or organisation achieves something great, how do you celebrate?
 Sharing success stories widely and publicly (using internal channels, meetings or your company’s social media, for example) can help to instil a sense of pride and recognition for hard work and achievement.
 You could also encourage employees to submit their own individual work successes from the week and share them all together in a team/all staff meeting or in your online communication spaces.
 That warm fuzzy glow we get from positive news stories can be really powerful.

 Finally, always say “thank you”.
 It’s possibly the easiest thing we can do as leaders, but also often the easiest to forget.
 Thank people with honesty, sincerity and by focusing on specific actions or behaviour.
 Even better, pop a handwritten thank you card in the post, or stick one on their computer screen.
 It’s especially important for senior leaders to take the time to say thank you, to encourage a culture of recognition and appreciation.

 Not just for Valentine’s Day!

-Of course, it goes without saying that employee recognition is not just for Valentine’s Day, but instead, a priority in everything we do.
+Employee recognition is not just for Valentine’s Day, but instead, a priority in everything we do.
 But even if you’re not a fan of cards and roses, take some time out to think about one or two ways that you can show your colleagues a little bit of love this February 14th (and beyond).

-Our team of consultants have lots of experience in helping values-led organisations apply a strategic approach to improving all elements of the people experience; from reward and recognition, to wellbeing, and diversity, equality and inclusion.
+Our team of consultants has lots of experience in helping values-led organisations apply a strategic approach to improving all elements of the people experience; from reward and recognition, to wellbeing, and diversity, equality and inclusion.
 Get in touch if you’d like our help and support in showing your HR strategy ‘a little bit of love’.